 From 1862 until 1865, the Culcairn area was the stamping ground of notorious bushranger Dan "Mad Dog" Morgan.
 Morgan's stand-off at Round Hill Station in 1864 resulted in the death of station overseer John McLean and a bounty of £1,000 being placed on Morgan's head.
 Climb to the summit of Morgan's Lookout and admire the pattern of the paddocks below.

-With plenty of rest spots along the way, and timber sleepers for seating, the Culcairn Bike and Walking track suits all levels of fitness and is a great way to explore the town.
+Whether it’s enjoying history or nature, there are plenty of things to see and do around Culcairn.
+With many spots to rest along the way and timber sleepers for seating, the Culcairn Bike Track suits all levels of fitness and is a great way to explore the town.
 The seven-kilometre loop track is split into sections.
-Don't miss a casual lunch in the delightful gardens at the rear of historic Culcairn Hotel.
+Don't miss a casual lunch in the delightful gardens at the rear of the historic Culcairn Hotel.